 One of the problems, according to FEMA, is that warmer temperatures cause snow to melt and create runoff quickly.
 With the land still frozen, water easily runs off the surface and fills lakes and streams.
 These bodies of water begin to spill over their banks.
 Add seasonal storms to the mix, and the result can be springtime floods.

-Many people who do not live near water assume that spring flooding will not affect them, but keep reading.
+Many people who do not live near water incorrectly assume that spring flooding will not affect them.

 Flooding from spring rains and snow melt is not limited to coastal and riverside areas.
 When snow melt occurs in your yard, especially when it’s followed by heavy spring rains, the water must find a place to go.
 Often, it will flow into a home’s basement, crawl space or lower level.